The North Carolina Zoo is temporarily suspending operations

 Composts almost 2,000 tons of manure and organic waste each year

-Animals at the Zoo poop.
 The Zoo’s elephant herd is responsible for a full ton (2,000 pounds) of manure each day.
-Add in waste from the rhinoceros, antelope, zebra, giraffe, elk and bison, and you can imagine one large manure pile!
-Disposal is problematic and expensive since it is not acceptable to discard this material into a landfill.
-Hauling this waste away from the Zoo would degrade the air and would increase fuel consumption.
+Add in waste from the rhinoceroses, antelope, zebra, giraffe, elk and bison, and you can imagine one large manure pile.
+Disposal is problematic and expensive, since it is not acceptable to discard this material into a landfill.
+Hauling this waste away from the Zoo would degrade the air and increase fuel consumption.

 Today, we annually process about 2,000 tons of manure and plant waste on this site, surfaced with repurposed fly ash from a nearby coal power plant.
-Windrows take about three months to turn from manure and clippings into nutrient rich compost.
-Bacteria and germs in manure do not survive the compost process.
-We make sure of this by sending a sample from each windrow to North Carolina State University for testing.
-No need to worry about any rain water runoff either.
-We capture rain water in a retaining basin and pump it into the sanitary sewer.
+Windrows take about three months to turn from manure and clippings into nutrient-rich compost.
+Bacteria and germs in manure do not survive the composting process.
+We ensure this by sending a sample from each windrow to North Carolina State University for testing.
+Rainwater is captured in a retaining basin and pumped into the sanitary sewer.
 That water goes through the City of Asheboro’s treatment plant.

-All of the compost generated here stays here too!
+All of the compost generated here, stays here, too.
 We use every bit in our horticulture operations.
-This particular “Green Practice” also saves “Green!”
+This also saves money.
 Since we do not have disposal fees, and since we use the compost on site and do not have to buy organic soil supplements, the Zoo is able to avoid some rather substantial costs.

 The most recent development in compost and waste reduction has been adopted by Service Systems Associates (SSA) our food service contractor.
 In 2017, SSA initiated a project to compost all the food scraps associated with the Zoo’s meal preparation activities.
 Representatives collected these materials from the five restaurants and transported them to the compost area.
-But this was not enough!
-SSA has gone even further, by doing away with most single use, disposable plastics used on the Zoo’s grounds.
-This is one reason you will not be able to get a straw at the Zoo, and that all beverage cups are refillable souvenir cups.
+But this was not enough.
+SSA has gone even further, by eliminating most single use, disposable plastics used on the Zoo’s grounds.
+This is one reason you will not be able to get a straw at the Zoo, and that all beverage cups are compostable or refillable souvenir cups.
 All of the spoons, knives, and forks distributed at the Zoo are plant-based, compostable plastic.
-Your plates and bowls are also fully compostable plant fiber.
-We have also acquired special “sorting” waste containers for all food plaza areas in order to facilitate more composting that will move the Zoo closer to our target of no landfill waste!
+Plates and bowls are also fully compostable plant fiber.
+We have also acquired special “sorting” waste containers for all food plaza areas in order to facilitate more composting that will move the Zoo closer to our target of no landfill waste.

 Employs LED lighting to reduce energy consumption

 In November of 2015, in partnership with the NC Green Building Commission and Cree Lighting of the Research Triangle Park, the Zoo was able to convert all of the lighting in our primary Auditorium to energy efficient LED Lighting.
-When constructed, that 2,500 square foot room had four different types of light fixtures installed.
-Some were metal halide type fixtures that used mercury vapor bulbs: these use considerable energy during start-up.
+When constructed, the 2,500 square foot room had four different types of light fixtures installed.
+Some were metal halide-type fixtures that used mercury vapor bulbs: these use considerable energy during start-up.
 Some were fluorescent fixtures that also used bulbs with mercury vapor.
-Some were 500 watt recessed fixtures that generated heat, causing the HVAC system to be less efficient.
+Some were 500-watt recessed fixtures that generated heat, causing the HVAC system to be less efficient.
 In all, the bulbs at the time consumed over 14,000 watts of power to light the room.
-Replacing those lighting fixtures with 20 LED lights has given the room the same light, but only requires about 500 watts of power…almost thirty times less energy!
+Replacing those light fixtures with 20 LED lights has given the room the same light, but only requires about 500 watts of power—almost 30-times less energy.

 Monitors incoming water and outgoing waste water

 The North Carolina Zoo uses about 40 million gallons of potable, drinking water each year.
 Almost every aspect of Zoo operation requires water, from bathrooms to the veterinary hospital.
-To reduce the amount of water use, we have taken several steps.
-For example, several meters keep track of the incoming potable water; this helps us to isolate leaking pipes, or a bathroom with bad toilet valves, which in turn allow us to fix problems before incurring wasted resources or the expenses of a breakdown.
+We have taken several steps to reduce water usage.
+For example, several meters keep track of the incoming potable water; this helps to isolate leaking pipes, or a bathroom with bad toilet valves, which in turn, allows us to fix problems before incurring wasted resources or the expenses of a breakdown.

-We have also installed special meters that enables our water supplier, the City of Asheboro Water Resources, to better understand our water disposal needs.
+Special meters were installed that enable our water supplier, the City of Asheboro Water Resources, to better understand the Zoo's water disposal needs.
 In most homes and businesses, water meters measure the amount of incoming water.
-However, sanitary sewer fees are often calculated by doubling the amount of potable water delivered by supply pipelines, to also account for water goes out via sewer drains (dishwashing water, bath water, toilet flushing, etc.).
-The Zoo is a little different.
-Much of our incoming water is used for animals to drink, and for plant irrigation.
-It never goes into a drain!
-To better understand our water needs and manage our sewer costs, we have installed meters also on our outgoing sewer line.
-These meters showed that only about 60% of the water we buy goes into the treatment system.
+However, sanitary sewer fees are often calculated by doubling the amount of potable water delivered by supply pipelines, to also account for water that goes out via sewer drains (dishwater, bathwater, toilet flushing, etc.).
+Much of the Zoo's incoming water is used for animals to drink, and for plant irrigation and never goes into a drain.
+To better understand our water needs and manage our sewer costs, we have also installed meters on our outgoing sewer line.
+These meters show that only about 60% of the water we buy goes into the treatment system.
 Our relationship with the City of Asheboro Water Resources enables us to pay the actual costs of our water usage, rather than the estimated costs for sewage disposal and treatment.
 These measures also benefit the City of Asheboro Water Resources, who is able to better plan for the area’s water disposal needs.

 Two acre constructed wetland to prevent pollution from storm water runoff

-It might not be your car, but some of the ones that park in the North America parking area have small leaks.
-It might be oil, it might be antifreeze, or it might be brake fluid.
+Some of the cars that park in the North America parking area have small leaks of oil, antifreeze, or brake fluid.
 Rain washes automotive chemicals into the Zoo’s lakes, which can harm our area’s aquatic life and reduce water quality.
 Nature can neutralize these chemicals, keeping them from harming insects, fish and amphibians living downstream, but it takes time.
 To reduce the harm of these chemicals on our natural world, in 2010 the Zoo officially announced the creation of the constructed wetland, adjacent to the Dragonfly Point picnic area.
 This wetland can filter a one-inch rain event every seven days.
 During this filtration process, water-based chemicals dilute so they do less harm.
-Fungi and bacteria break these diluted chemicals down, rendering it harmless before entering the lake.
-To make the process more effective, plants maintained around the wetland slow the flow of water so heavier chemicals settle to the bottom where aquatic organisms break those down over a longer period of time.
+Fungi and bacteria break these diluted chemicals down, rendering them harmless before entering the lake.
+To make the process more effective, plants maintained around the wetland slow the flow of water so heavier chemicals settle to the bottom, where aquatic organisms break those down over a longer period of time.

 Makes use of xeriscaping and computerized irrigation controls to minimize water consumption

 Xeriscaping is the practice of using native plants that tolerate local weather and soil conditions.
-It also includes the incorporation of drought tolerant plants, enabling us to have attractive gardens without needing excessive irrigation systems.
+It also includes the incorporation of drought-tolerant plants, allowing attractive gardens that do not require excessive irrigation systems.
 When water levels are appropriate, the Zoo takes water from either the North America or the Africa lake for irrigation.
 This decreases costs, and places less of a demand on local water resources.
 We also became partners with the Rain Bird Corporation and have installed state-of-the-art monitoring systems that tell our Horticulture supervisors when and how long we should turn on the sprinklers on any given day.
 Readings reflect detected temperatures, relative atmospheric humidity, rain potential and ground moisture.
 By implementing this system we are able to provide proper water for the plants without over watering or wasting resources.

-Integrated Pest Management (IPM) is one way the Zoo minimizes our use of potentially toxic pesticides.
-For example, to prevent flies at the compost site from becoming problematic, we introduced a biocontrol in the form of a small wasp that preys upon fly eggs and larvae.
-The wasps do not sting either!
-We also use biocontrol in our indoor exhibits, where predatory insects eat plant-damaging bugs.
-There are times when we have to resort to stronger measures to control a plant or insect pest for which biocontrols are not effective.
-Training and certification by the NC Department of Agriculture assure that staff do not allow harmful chemicals to wash into lakes, ponds and creeks on and around the Zoo property.
+Integrated Pest Management (IPM) is one way the Zoo minimizes its use of potentially toxic pesticides.
+For example, to prevent flies at the compost site from becoming problematic, a biocontrol was introduced in the form of a small wasp that preys upon fly eggs and larvae.
+These wasps do not sting.
+Biocontrols are also used in our indoor habitats, where predatory insects eat plant-damaging bugs.
+There are times stronger measures are needed to control a plant or insect pest for which biocontrols are not effective.
+Training and certification by the NC Department of Agriculture assures that staff do not allow harmful chemicals to wash into lakes, ponds and creeks on and around the Zoo property.